10kh-at-rb/poodr/notes/chapter_2.md

 "easy to change" means.
 One useful definition of easy to change is :

 * __Transparent__: it should be clear what will happen to this piece of code and to any other code that depends on it if you make a change.
 * __Reasonable__: any change should be worth the effort it takes to implement.
-It should not be hard to make a change that doesn't change much.
+It should not be hard to make a change that doesn't do much.
 * __Usable__: You should be able to reuse this code in ways you can't predict.
-* __Exemplary__: The code should set standard for how any future changes should be made.
+* __Exemplary__: The code should set standard for how any more code should be written.

 So the goal is to write code that is __TRUE__.

 ## How to Create a Class that has a Single Responsibility
-When trying to break up you application into classes start by describing what your application is going to do and look for the nouns.
-In example program in the book we are going to write a Ruby program that calculates gear ratios for bicycles.
-So we have two nouns already _bycicle_ and _gear_.
+When trying to break up your application into classes start by describing what your application is going to do and look for the nouns.
+In the example program we are going to write a Ruby program that calculates gear ratios for bicycles.
+So we have two nouns already _bicycle_ and _gear_.
 We start with gear because it is the thing that will calculate the gear ratio.

+We make a `Gear` class that takes in two parameters, _chainring_ and _cog_ and we write a method `gear_ratio`.
+This is a simple class with a simple method doing one thing, but then we are asked to calculate the gear inches, which is how are far the bike travels in one revolution of the wheel.

+To write the `gear_inches` method we need to know about the wheel.
+More specifically the rim diameter and the tire diameter.
+So we just add two more parameters to the `initialize` method of the `Gear` class.
+Now if someone wants to get the gear inches of a bicycle they just initialize a new instance of the Gear class passing in `chainring`, `cog`, `rim` and `tire`.
+But this breaks any previous code because the `Gear` class now needs four parameters to be initialized.
+Now is the time to ask:

-We are then asked to calculate the gear inches of of a bicycle and we have the Gear class take two more arguments when being initialized.
-And now we ask the question: Is this the best way to organized the code?
+Is this the best way to organize the code?

 ### Why does Single Responsibility Matter?
-Single Responsibility matters because a class that has does one thing is easy to reuse in ways we can't predict.
+Single Responsibility matters because a class that does one thing is easy to reuse in ways we can't predict.

-> Reusable classes are pluggable units of well-defined behavior that have few entanglements.
+> Applications that are easy to change consist of classes that are easy to reuse.
+Reusable classes are pluggable units of well-defined behavior that have few entanglements.

-If the class you want to reuse does more than one thing, you may one day want to do only one of the things that class does but don't be able to reuse it because the responsibilities are mixed up within the class.
-What happens there is:
+If the class you wrote does more than one thing, when the day comes that you want to reuse it you may not be able to because the responsibilities are all mixed up.
+What can happen :

 1. You duplicate the code you need.
 This is bad because anytime you want to make a change you have to go find everywhere the code is duplicated to make a change.

 2. You structured the code in such a way that you could just get the things you want out of the class but since the class your reusing has many responsibilities it has many reasons to change.
 Any change can break the thing you are reusing the class for.

-A we write classes that have a single responsibility because we can't tell the future.
+We write classes that have a single responsibility because we can't tell the future.

 > Design is more the art of preserving changeability than it is the act of achieving perfection.